Mr Stephen A Beggs

 We have a large resource room which has desk space for senior pupils to undertake private study.
 The room also has a computer, laptop and exemplars of past papers and mark schemes in order to foster an independent study habit amongst pupils.

 - Members of the department have experience in marking GCSE, AS and A2 examinations.
 This allows us to disseminate what we have learned to our pupils, thereby improving their examination technique in the process.

 - The Geography department regularly has pupils attending the prestigious Villiers Park Course.
 Villiers Park Educational Trust helps able young people to develop a passion for learning and the study and life skills to ensure they reach their full academic potential.
 This allows gifted and talented students to gain places at leading universities.

-- In the 2018 Summer AS examination series, 68% of our students achieved A*-B. This is significantly higher than the Northern Ireland statistic for boys in grammar schools of 51.5%.
-At GCSE level, 68.1% of our boys achieved A*-B. Only 63.1% of boys in grammar schools undertaking the CCEA GCSE Geography examination achieved this.
+- In the 2022 Summer A2 examination series, 95.8% of our students achieved A*-B compared with Northern Ireland statistic for boys in grammar schools of 76.5%.
+At AS level, 88% of our boys achieved A*-B. Only 69.6% of boys in grammar schools undertaking the CCEA AS Geography examination achieved this.

 - In 2015, Curtis Irvine achieved 6th place in NICCEA A Level Geography.

 - These results reflect our willingness to improvise and employ new teaching strategies, as well as encouraging students to become more independent with regards to their learning.